The purpose of our

 thus, they "turned

-the world upside down" (Acts 17:6).
-Please browse our site and see for yourself
+the world upside down."
+(Acts 17:6) Come, browse our site and see for yourself

 why the early Christian faith is so relevant for us today.